joshcastle/blog/2019/10/battleOfFallujahLight.md

 * Completed my first Tough/Light weekend!
 It is possible
 * Get through the Tough and it's down hill from there.
 * I am competitive no matter what I have been through.
 I sprinted up that hill with the sandbag and my partner, and was quick to move to the front when it was my turn on the way back to endex.
 Always a motivation to not loose!
+* Between events a got as much calories as I could stomach and attempted sleep.
+Probably got an hour.
+Both helped a ton!

 ## Stats
  ![battle of fallujah light stats](bofLightStats.png)